 Me: Even John Nettles?

 Sue: Hartnell is doing quite well in this one.
-He seems to be a lot more relaxed in the real world stories.
-It’s as if he can get a handle on what’s going for a change.
+He seems to be more relaxed in the real world stories.
+It’s as if he has a handle on what’s happening for a change.

-Sue feels that Ian is acting a little differently this week, too.
-He appears to have settled into the role of action-man adventurer and Sue believes that it suits him.
+Sue thinks Ian is acting a little differently this week, too.
+He’s settled into the role of action-man adventurer and Sue agrees it suits him.

 Sue: I have to say, the costumes look fantastic.
-Everyone looks great.
-I’m not entirely convinced by the Doctor’s hat, though.
-He looks like he’s got a dead chicken on his head.
-Look, you can even see its legs dangling down by the side of his neck…
+I’m not convinced by the Doctor’s hat, though.
+He looks like he’s got a dead chicken perched on his head.
+Look, you can see its legs dangling down the side of his neck.

 The episode concludes with a close-up of the Doctor’s ring.